Fire Retardant Paints

 How Do You Make Wood Fire Resistant?

-Applying fire protection to wood is a proactive measure to enhance its flame resistance and protect your property.
+Applying fire protection to wood enhances its flame resistance and helps protect your property.
 Let's walk through the step-by-step process of applying fire retardant on wood:

 - Preparation: clean the wood surface.